plotly/plotly.py/doc/python/renderers.md

 In general, there are three different approaches you can take in order to display figures:

- 1. Using the `renderers` framework in the context of a script or notebook
+ 1. Using the renderers framework in the context of a script or notebook
  2. Using [Dash](https://dash.plot.ly) in a web app context
  3. Using a `FigureWidget` in an `ipywidgets` context

 Each of these approaches is discussed below.

-### Displaying Figures Using The `renderers` Framework
+### Displaying Figures Using The renderers Framework

-The `renderers` framework is a flexible approach for displaying `plotly.py` figures in a variety of contexts.
-To display a figure using the `renderers` framework, you call the `show()` method on a graph object figure, or pass the figure to the `plotly.io.show` function.
+The renderers framework is a flexible approach for displaying `plotly.py` figures in a variety of contexts.
+To display a figure using the renderers framework, you call the `.show()` method on a graph object figure, or pass the figure to the `plotly.io.show` function.
 With either approach, `plotly.py` will display the figure using the current default renderer(s).

 ```python
 import plotly.graph_objects as go